 The first time I saw him he was standing on Jammie steps with his back to me, broad against the sunlight.
-He was dressed like Jim Morrisson, a rider on the storm, in a white pirate shirt and a series of leather necklaces.
+He was dressed like Jim Morrisson in a white pirate shirt and a series of leather necklaces.
 He laughed, and shook out his hair – lustrous long, brown curls that fell well past his angular shoulders.
-He was rangy in the way only 22-year-old men can be, and it took me some time before I realized he was something of a legend on that campus.
+He was rangy in the way only 22-year-old men can be, and it took me some time before I realised he was something of a legend on that campus.
 He hung out with a posse of impossibly beautiful black girls.
-Skinny girls with flawless skin and ripped jeans and white teeth.
-I’d watch him with them – the easy way they touched him like he wasn’t Jesus at all.
-Just some guy studying anthropology.
+Rich, skinny girls with flawless skin and expensive sneakers and straight, white teeth.
+I’d watch him with them – the easy way they touched him like he wasn’t Jesus, just some guy studying anthropology.

-Sitting in my psychology class one morning beside a rich Indian girl who wore a different pair of Levis every day (you couldn’t buy them in South Africa due to sanctions against us so you had to go to London or send a friend) and behind a black guy in his thirties who worked the night shift as a petrol attendant and came straight to class in the morning, still wearing his uniform, suddenly we heard a noise and loud voices coming closer.
+Sitting in my psychology class one morning beside an Indian girl who wore a different pair of Levis every day (you couldn’t buy them in South Africa due to sanctions against us so you had to go to London or send a friend) and behind a black guy in his thirties who worked the night shift as a petrol attendant and came straight to class in the morning, still wearing his uniform, suddenly we heard a noise and loud voices coming closer.
 My lecturer stopped lecturing and listened, looking worried.
 Then, without saying a word, went over to the door of the lecture hall, closed it and locked it.
-The air went buzzy with anticipation.

 And I was so young and naive and taken aback by this gesture, what did I do?
 I giggled and pulled my hand away.
 I pulled my hand away.
 And then I sat in the darkness of the car feeling the heat creep up into my face; thinking, you idiot!
 You idiot!
 What did you do that for?
 And I prayed to the god of stupid young girls that he would just give me second chance.
 Just reach for my hand again.
 This time, I promise I won’t pull away.
 Because I have been in love with you for three years and never, in my wildest dreams, did I imagine you’d even give me the time of day.
 And I didn’t mean it, I didn’t!
 I was just taken by surprise.
 And as we drove on and the seconds ticked by, he sat very still, looking ahead of him – nobody else in the car even aware of this monumental thing that had just failed to happen.
 And with every streetlight we passed I knew with increasing certainly that I had missed my moment.